 Where can I find a list of the courses you offer?

 Click on the “Courses and Programs” link above and that will take you to a list of the courses and programs we offer.
-It’s quite a long list, so be sure to check it thoroughly.

 How many courses can I take?

 Kindergarten – Grade 9 must take all courses in their grade with NCDE.
 Grade 10 – 12 and adults can take as many as they would like.
 If you have any questions about your own circumstances, please contact us.

 Since NCDE is always open you can work wherever and whenever you want.
 Teachers are normally available between 9am and 4pm during regular school terms and are not available on weekends.

 I’ve moved, changed phone number or my parent/guardian has changed their email.
 What should I do?